 Started in 2010, TeenImpact is HandsOn Greater Richmond’s summer service learning program for youth.
 TeenImpact is a unique opportunity for youth to begin to understand issues facing our region and how they have the power to make positive change for a better community.
-Alongside youth from all over the Richmond area, youth will be engaged in learning about the issues facing our community and serve to address those issues.
+Youth from all over the Richmond area will be engaged in learning about the issues facing our community and volunteer to address those issues.
 Each week has a designated theme, and each day during that week, youth visit with a different nonprofit partner along that theme.
 Approximately half of the day is spent learning about the organization and the issue they address, and the other half is engaged in a service project that benefits that organization.

 Service learning is a teaching approach that brings together formal instruction with a related service project in the local or global community.
 Using this method enables formal learning to support the work of local agencies that effect positive change in the community.
 TeenImpact allows youth to serve on a deeper level.
 Each day, youth learn more about an issue and a specific organization and start to make those connections needed for addressing complex community issues.
 Youth who have integrated service into their own lives, are more likely to become service-minded and civically engaged adults.

-In 2014, we will be offering 5 weeks of TeenImpact--5 different weeks to learn and serve!
-Back by popular demand will be our Farm to Table program, where youth will learn about urban agriculture, food justice, healthy eating and hunger issues, and Home Sweet Home which focuses on housing and homelessness.
-New this year is RVAhyrdro- dedicated to learning about significant environmental issues in our area.
+In 2014, we offered 5 weeks of TeenImpact--5 different weeks to learn and serve!
+Back by popular demand is our Farm to Table program, where youth will learn about urban agriculture, food justice, healthy eating and hunger issues, and Home Sweet Home which focuses on housing and homelessness.
+New this year is RVAhyrdro-dedicated to learning about significant environmental issues in our area.
 Below are the dates for this year’s program.

 July 14-18, 2014- Home Sweet Home